darena67/rvtaxgroup/content/blog/how-do-you-file-taxes-for-rv-or-trailer-rental.md

 However, **[Section 280A(f)(1)(B)](https://www.law.cornell.edu/definitions/uscode.php?width=840&height=800&iframe=true&def_id=26-USC-551373876-1977192054&term_occur=3&term_src=title:26:subtitle:A:chapter:1:subchapter:B:part:IX:section:280A)** states that by using your motor home exclusively as a hotel, you avoid having it deemed a residential rental property under the vacation home rules.
 One day of personal use can kick you out of the hotel treatment and your motor home will turn into a residential rental under the vacation home rules.
 Section 179 is not allowed for residential rental property.

 **Step four**.
 Read up on the **[vacation home rules](https://scholarship.law.duke.edu/cgi/viewcontent.cgi?article=2921&context=dlj)**.
-If the taxpayer uses a vehicle for personal needs for the greater of 14 days or 10% of total days rented, the IRS considers the motor home a personal residence, and vacation home rules kick in:
+These are important!

-* If you rent your RV for more than 15 days, and your RV qualifies as a residence, your deductions will be limited to the rental income ( read: no immediate tax deduction on your 1040).
+* You rent your RV for more than 14 days **AND** you also use your RV personally for greater than 14 days or 10% of days the property was rented to other parties.
+Your RV is now considered a 280A vacation home and your deductions will be limited to your rental income.
+Unused deductions can be carried over to future years.

-* If your RV does not qualify as a residence, then you can prorate the RV expenses based on a business/personal days ratio mentioned above.
+  In this case, you will need to learn about the proper order of deducting rental expenses.
+First, you deduct direct rental expenses (booking fees, gas, advertising, cleaning fees between renters).
+These expenses are 100% deductible.
+Then you deduct expenses for operating the RV (for example, RV insurance).
+You have to prorate these expenses and days that the RV was held out for rent, but was not actually rented, are not factored into the calculation.
+And lastly, repairs and maintenance.
+You allocate general repairs and maintenance similar to the above items.
+However, if a repair is needed due to the actions of a specific tenant then those expenses can be 100% deductible.
+* You rent your RV for more than 14 days **BUT** you dont use your RV personally for greater than 14 days or 10% of days the property was rented to other parties.
+Your RV is considered a rental property.
 In this situation, deductions for expenses aren’t limited by your rental income.
 But they may be limited due to material participation rules (read below).
+* You rent your RV for less than 14 days, then your expenses are non-deductible and your rental income should not be reported on your 1040.
+Your RV is considered a personal use residence.

 There was a  very important **[court case,](https://www.taxcontroversy.com/wp-content/uploads/2017/08/Jackson-v.-Commissioner-T.C.-Memo.-2014-160.pdf)** where a couple was disallowed RV tax deductions because of the Section 280A rule.
 A California couple had an insurance brokerage business, where they were selling recreational vehicle policies.
 They would drive their RV to various rallies and set up a tent where they advertised their insurance services to potential clients.
 During their rally years, they generated significant business revenue and felt that they were entitled to write off their RVs as a business expense.